-Accreditation by the CEC is conditional upon the person applying to become an Accredited Person (Applicant) first agreeing to be bound by these Terms and Conditions.
+Accreditation by the CEC is conditional upon the person applying to become an accredited person (Applicant) first agreeing to be bound by these Terms and Conditions.

-Any Applicant must read, and agree to be bound by, these Terms and Conditions.
+An Applicant must read, and agree to be bound by, these Terms and Conditions.
 An Applicant confirms their acceptance of these Terms and Conditions by making the necessary declarations and duly executing the Application Form.

-2. Agreement to be bound
+1. Agreement to be bound

-Each Applicant or Accredited Person agrees to at all times comply with these Terms and Conditions, including the CEC Accreditation Code of Conduct (Code of Conduct).
+Each Applicant or Accredited Person agrees to at all times, comply with these Terms and Conditions, including the CEC Accreditation Code of Conduct (Code of Conduct).

-3. Code of Conduct
+2. Code of Conduct

-4. Use of information
+3. Use of information

-5. Grounds for CEC to take action in respect of accreditation status
+4. Grounds for CEC to take action in respect of accreditation status

 The CEC has the right to take action in respect of an Accredited Person’s accreditation status, or in respect of an Applicant’s application for accreditation as the case may be, in any of the following circumstances: